Hoopoe99PL/break-tracker-v2/README.md

 # Admin features

-##### If you only know the admin password set in the code by any other Admin you can press C while being connected to breaktool and user one of two available commands:
+##### If you only know the admin password set in the code by any other Admin you can press C while being connected to breaktool and use one of two available commands:

 /slots - this command lets you set the new break slots limit.
 You need to provide a command /slot, then you will be prompted for a flag which needs to be an Integer.